 And this is where the two applications inter-work with each other.

-Migration Assistant can use your Time Machine backup of your old Mac from an external drive.
+The Migration Assistant App can use your Time Machine backup of your old Mac from an external drive.

 And smoothly migrate your old Mac’s files from your Time machine backup.
 Including your applications, system settings.
 User profile information.
-All the files and your network settings from your old Mac.
+All the files and your network settings from your older Mac.

 Making the migration process easier.

-Useful if one of the reasons you bought yourself a new Mac was because your old Mac was failing.
+Useful if one of the reasons you bought yourself a new computer was because your old Mac was failing.
 Or has failed.